Yashodatta15/Top-250-anime-2023-EDA/README.md

 Score = Score between 1 to 10 given by the user

-### book: :Read my project article on https://medium.com/@patilyashodatta/top-250-anime-2023-eda-project-b7a4c2e2925b
+### Read my project article on https://medium.com/@patilyashodatta/top-250-anime-2023-eda-project-b7a4c2e2925b